AyrtonSM/website-data-xtractor/README.md

 of files coming in.
 But should be increased/decreased depending on the computer configuration

-Once the partitions are read, threads will be used to retrieve the data in parallel, and then be passed to each process, the one responsible for scrapping the
+Once the partitions are read, threads will be used to retrieve the data in parallel, and then be passed to each process, the one responsible for scrapping the images and the phones.

+Each process will run N threads, where N is the number of url content retrieved to be scrapped in parallel.
+Since we're in a multithread/multiprocessing situation, a queue needed to be used to hold the context the data until the join of all threads and all processes are completed.

+Once they're completed, the queue is empty and we join the results into 1 final result.
+Result will be printed in the console, and it will be also exported in a file located at files_output/json folder.

+Main files are located in the service layer

+- xtrator_service.py
+- request_service.py
+- process_manager_service.py
+- image_service.py
+- phone_service.py

+## Execution

 The project was build using Python 3.12, and one can execute the project by executing any of the following approaches.

-## Using Docker
+### Using Docker
 Before proceeding execute your docker daemon.
 Once it has started do the following

 #### Clone